CarlosNZ/fig-tree-evaluator/README.md

 - `query`<sup>*</sup>: (string) -- the GraphQL query string
 - `variables`: (object) -- key-value pairs for any variables used in the `query`
-- `url` (or `endpoint`): (string) -- url to be queried (Only required if querying a different url to that specified in the GraphQLConnection object in evaluator `options`)
+- `url` (or `endpoint`): (string) -- url to be queried (Only required if querying a different url to that specified in the GraphQLConnection object in fig-tree `options`)
 - `headers`: (object) -- any additional headers (such as authentication) required for the request
 - `returnNode` (or `returnProperty`, `outputProperty`): (string) -- an object path for which property to extract from the returned data (same as "GET" and "POST").

 As mentioned in the [options reference](#available-options) above, a `headers` object can be provided in the constructor.
 These are applied to all subsequent requests to save having to specify them in every evaluation, although additional/override `headers` can always be added to a specific evaluation, too.

 Often, GraphQL queries will be to a single endpoint and only the query/variables will differ.
-In that case, it is recommended to pass a GraphQL connection object into the Evaluator constructor [options](#available-options).
+In that case, it is recommended to pass a GraphQL connection object into the FigTreeEvaluator constructor [options](#available-options).

 The required connection object is:
 ```ts